 But they come to this space every morning, retire their burqas, feel the morning breeze on their faces and chat with each other while selling their arts, crafts and products to other women.
 And at the end of the day they leave with the money they have earned.

 With a fund from the Government of Australia, World Vision established the first ever all-women’s market in 2017 in Qala-e-naw, Badghis.
 Fatima, 30, a mother of five, is among 28 women who work the market.
 She earns around 10,000 Afs (USD $130) a month as a tailor.
 When she used to work from home she made 4,000 Afs (USD $55) or less.

 Coming to the women’s market and having a shop wasn’t easy.
 Even before Fatima learned of the women’s market she had dreamed of having her own women’s clothing shop, but from the beginning of the process it turned out to be more complicated than she had imagined.

-Fatima’s husband sells sandwiches in the bazar, where he earns barely enough to meet the family’s expenses.
-Even so, he wasn’t convinced that she should go out to work.
+Fatima’s husband works selling sandwiches in the bazar, where he earns barely enough to meet the family’s expenses.
+Even so, he wasn’t convinced that she should go to work.
 Coming from a traditional background, he was not happy with the idea.
 As long as he could remember, he had seen women at home taking care of children, and busy with cooking and washing; he couldn’t digest the idea of women working outside of the home.

 Shirzad adds that at the beginning of the campaign she received many threats through letters and calls from men who were against the idea; but she and her support network persisted.
 “Religious leaders played an important role in quelling the anger of opponents,” she says.